Kinetic/kinetic-c/README.md

 Kinetic C Client Library
 ========================

+The [Github kinetic-c Git repository](https://github.com/Seagate/kinetic-c) contains code for producing Kinetic C clients for interacting with Kinetic storage object-based storage.
+The library uses the cross-platform Seagate Kinetic protocol for standardizing interaces between the Java simulator and Kinetic Device storage clusters.

-This repo contains code for producing Kinetic C clients which use the Seagate Kinetic protocol.
-Code examples are included for reference as part of a utility (`kinetic-c-client-utility`) that builds and links against an installed Kinetic C static library.
+[Code examples](https://github.com/Seagate/kinetic-c/tree/master/src/utility/examples) are included for reference as part of the [kinetic-c client library test utility (`kinetic-c-client-utility`)](https://github.com/Seagate/kinetic-c/tree/master/src/utility), which builds and links against the installed `kinetic-c-client` static library.

-The project Makefile can be used as a reference for developing a Makefile for building for a new custom Kinetic C client.
+The [project Makefile](https://github.com/Seagate/kinetic-c/blob/master/Makefile) can be used as a reference for developing a Makefile-based project for building for a custom Kinetic Storage C client driver and/or a high-level C library.

 [Kinetic-C build status](http://travis-ci.org/atomicobject/kinetic-c) is provided via [Travis CI](http://travis-ci.org)